 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is amending the animal drug regulations to reflect approval of an abbreviated new animal drug application (ANADA) filed by Alpharma Inc. The ANADA provides for use of generic chlortetracycline soluble powder to make medicated drinking water for cattle, swine, chickens, and turkeys for the treatment of several bacterial diseases.
+The Food and Drug Administration (FDA) is amending the animal drug regulations to reflect approval of an abbreviated new animal drug application (ANADA) filed by Pennfield Oil Co.
+The ANADA provides for oral use of chlortetracycline soluble powder in solutions administered to cattle, swine, chickens, and turkeys for the control and treatment of various bacterial diseases.
+Technical amendments are also being made.

-This rule is effective November 30, 2009.Start Further Info
+This rule is effective July 10, 2001.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-In accordance with the freedom of information provisions of 21 CFR part 20 and 21 CFR 514.11(e)(2)(ii), a summary of safety and effectiveness data and information submitted to support approval of this application may be seen in the Division of Dockets Management (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
+In accordance with the freedom of information provisions of 21 CFR part 20 and 514.11(e)(2)(ii), a summary of safety and effectiveness data and information submitted to support approval of this application may be seen in the Dockets Management Branch (HFA-305), Food and Drug Administration, 5630 Fishers Lane, rm.
 1061, Rockville, MD 20852, between 9 a.m. and 4 p.m., Monday through Friday.

 This rule does not meet the definition of “rule” in 5 U.S.C.
 804(3)(A) because it is a rule of “particular applicability.”
 Therefore, it is not subject to the congressional review requirements in 5 U.S.C.
 801-808.Start List of Subjects